 4. Train early, train well

-Encouraging students to volunteer and help in their communities when they are young will help them become better, compassionate people and add value to their college scholarship applications.
+Encouraging students to volunteer and help in their communities when they are young will help them become better, more compassionate people and add value to their college scholarship applications.
 Scholarship judges love students with lots of community service hours and those with quality hours, those hours spent at the same organization showing commitment, will impress the judges even more.BONUS: Get your FREE copy of my 10 BEST COLLEGE SCHOLARSHIP TIPS that will show you how to find and win more money for school by clicking here now

 5. Stay clean

 This just might be the most important part of your Olympic scholarship training.
-More and more scholarship judges, as well as college admissions officers, are admitting to checking a student’s social media profile to make final award or admissions decisions.
+More and more scholarship judges, as well as college admissions officers, are admitting to checking a student’s social media profile to make the final award or admissions decisions.
 Students have got to maintain a clean online presence and use social media to impress, rather than as a platform for their wild ways.
 What is tweeted, posted, and shared online stays online forever exactly how I explain here.

 6. Wrestle negative thoughts away